-Once a solution is settled on, the group must then decide on how to pull off that solution by defining roles, assigning tasks, and making sure the plans gets followed.
-Lastly, there should be a reflection point at which the group looks back to see how well the chosen solution worked and either choose a new one (if it didn't do well) or reflect on why it did work, (if it was successful).
+Once a solution is settled on, the group must then decide on how to pull off that solution

+- This can happen by defining roles, assigning tasks, and making sure the plans gets followed. - Then there should be a reflection point at which the group looks back to see how well the chosen solution worked and either choose a new one (if it didn't do well) or reflect on why it did work, (if it was successful).

-Your co-worker Jessica has expressed frustration with a particular student named Luke who is in her group.
-You don't work with her and don't know much about Luke.
-After speaking with her a little you learn that Luke seems to be always off task.
-He doesn't seem to want to do the activities that are presented to him.
-You decide to talk to Ramon who works with Luke in Jessica's group and get his perspective.
-He acknowledges that Luke isn't always "falling in line" but that his behavior is not a problem.
-Clearly there are two different views of what's going on here: Jessica sees a problem and Ramon doesn't.
+- Your co-worker Jess works in a different department and has expressed frustration with another coworker, Andre. - After speaking with Jess a little you learn that Andre is always off task and doesn't do his assigned tasks. - You talk to Ramon who works with Andre and get his perspective that Andre isn't always the best worker but his behavior is not a problem. - Clearly there are two different views of what's going on here: Jess sees a problem and Ramon doesn't.

-How do you help your co-workers get on the same page, communicate effectively, and make a plan that will work for everyone (including the student Luke)?
+How do you help your co-workers get on the same page, communicate effectively, and make a plan that will work for everyone?